ProfessionalCSharp/ProfessionalCSharp6/README.md

 # ProfessionalCSharp6
 Code samples for the Wrox book Professional C# 6

+Use the RC1 branch to open the samples with Visual Studio 2015 and ASP.NET 5 RC 1 tools.
+The master branch contains newer RC2 samples that has some issues using it from Visual Studio 2015 with the RC 1 tools.

 Samples are updated to .NET 5 Core RC.
 To compile and run the samples you need:
 * Visual Studio 2015
 * ASP.NET 5 RC1 Tools (https://get.asp.net/ - click the ASP.NET 5 RC, install for Windows)